Delboy/Fruit-Hunter/TESTING.md

 - Entering a name that would of been invalid when creating a user notifies the user that the name is invalid.
 - Entering a name that exists regardless of case will then ask you for your PIN.
 - Entering anything other than the correct PIN number will notify the user that the PIN was incorrect and take them back to the beginning of the login page.
+- Entering spaces before or after username entry will be ignored.
 - A succesful PIN will take the user to the main menu as intended.
 - PINS are matched successfully to the right user by pulling the correct cells from the users worksheet in google sheets.

 ### Main Menu
 - Any input other than the numbers 1-5 will notify the user that the input is not recognised and to try again.
+- Any blank space before or after input is ignored.
 - Every option on the menu takes the user to the correct screen.

 ### Game Play
 - Leaving the input blank will notify the user that they didn't submit anything and to try again.
 - Entering either 2 or 3 letters will notify the user that they must guess one letter at a time or the whole word.
+- Any blank space before or after input is ignored.
 - Entering a number or special character will notify the user that only letters are allowed.
 - Entering one letter regardless of case will either notify the user that the chosen letter is in the word or not.
 - Entering a letter that you have already chosen informs the user that they've already guessed that letter and to try again.